pmahnke/mahnke-cocktails/recipe/outlander.md

 stars: 0
 base_spirits: "Blended Scotch, Maraschino Liqueur"
 youtube: "https://youtube.com/shorts/MpgNJvGkhL8?si=qAvritlH-ONJH-4f"
-description: "The Outlander is a spirited, smoky twist on an Old Fashioned, blending Blended Scotch with Maraschino Liqueur and the herbal complexity of Peychaud's Bitters and Absinthe."
+description: "A smoky twist on an Old Fashioned, blending Blended Scotch with Maraschino Liqueur and the herbal complexity of Peychaud's Bitters and Absinthe."
 excerpt: |
   The Outlander, created by Mikki Kristola, is a sophisticated, Scotch-based cocktail that reimagines the classic Old Fashioned structure with an improved, herbaceous profile.
 It features two ounces of Blended Scotch, lending a smoky and malty foundation, complemented by a half-ounce of sweet, nutty Maraschino Liqueur.
 A double-dash of aromatic Peychaud's Bitters and a couple of dashes of Absinthe introduce an intriguing layer of anise and spice.
 Garnish with a lemon twist and a cherry to brighten the rich, warming character of this Varnish original.
 ---